 The F1 interface supports:

-- procedures to establish, maintain and release radio bearers for the NG-RAN part of PDU sessions and for E-UTRAN Radio Access Bearers;- the separation of each UE on the protocol level for user specific signalling management;5.2.2 System Information management function
+- procedures to establish, maintain and release radio bearers for the NG-RAN part of PDU sessions and for E-UTRAN Radio Access Bearers;

+- procedures to establish, maintain and release BH RLC channels;

+- the separation of each UE on the protocol level for user specific signalling management;

+- the separation of each IAB-node MT functionality on the protocol level for IAB-node MT functionality-specific signalling management;

+NOTE: Naming alternatives for the IAB-node MT functionality are FFS.

+5.2.2 System Information management function

 Scheduling of system broadcast information is carried out in the gNB-DU.
 The gNB-DU is responsible for transmitting the system information according to the scheduling parameters available.